vivek100/aiERPInternalToolGenerator/README.md

   - `full`: Generate requirements, code, and create project files
   - `--model`: AI model provider
   - `openai`: Use OpenAI's GPT-4 (default)
-  - `anthropic`: Use Anthropic's Claude
+  - `anthropic`: Use Anthropic's Claude(I do not reccomend as their API output now days is limited to 1024 tokens leading to output getting truncated and lost.

 ### Examples